wysh3/perplexity-mcp-zerver/README.md

 ## Usage

 1. Ensure the server is configured correctly in your MCP settings file.
+2. Start the server (either directly via `node build/index.js` in the project directory, or globally using `perplexity-mcp-server-cli` if linked).
-2. Restart your IDE (like VS Code with the Cline/RooCode extension) or the Claude Desktop application.
+3. Restart your IDE (like VS Code with the Cline/RooCode extension) or the Claude Desktop application if it was already running when you started the server.
-3. The MCP client should automatically connect to the server.
+4. The MCP client should automatically connect to the server.
-4. You can now ask the connected AI assistant (like Claude) to use the tools, e.g.:
+5. You can now ask the connected AI assistant (like Claude) to use the tools, e.g.:
     *   "Use perplexity-server search to find the latest news on AI."
     *   "Ask perplexity-server get_documentation about React hooks."
     *   "Start a chat with perplexity-server about quantum computing."